Introducing Express Checkout

 You should include:

-Order details, including shipping
+Order details, including shipping and tax, during checkout.

 Important: Not displaying this information is a major cause of shopping cart abandonment during checkout.